 Compost bins are for sale year-round at the Hennepin County drop-off facility in Brooklyn Park.
 Find information on the Hennepin County website.

 Organics are accepted at Hennepin County drop-off facilities in Brooklyn Park and Bloomington.
-More information is available on the Green Disposal Guide.
+More information is available in the Green Disposal Guide.

 - Bakery and dry goods